 HBO's total library isn't the largest on this list, but all of its 148 series are original content.
 Considering much of that content has been recognized as part of the "golden age" of television, I'd say you're getting a pretty good package.
 You'll find current series like Game of Thrones, Veep, and Silicon Valley here, plus classics such as The Wire or The Sopranos.

 HBO will occasionally play ads before content, but the ads will always be for HBO-related material.
 While there are no "skip" buttons for these pre-rolls, you can just fast-forward a bit to get to the show.

 During my tests, TV series would load in HD instantly over Wi-Fi.
 The opening HBO title slate would be a little fuzzy, but by the time this ends, my videos were crystal clear.
 Cellular would take a little longer to load, but only by 10 seconds or so.

 - Don't Miss: HBO Now Tips & Tricks for Your Smartphone

 One thing HBO is missing and desperately needs is downloadable videos.
 So much of HBO's content deserves to be watched no matter where you are.
 It's one part of the app that feels pretty lacking.

 At $15/month, HBO Now is a bit expensive compared to some of the services on this list.
-Students get $5 off a month, however, and all new users receive a 30-day free trial.
+Students used to get $5 off a month, but sadly the program is no more.
+However, all new users receive a 7-day free trial.
 The price might be a bit steep, but I believe, with all things considered, it's worth the value since a lot of these series are high-quality offerings.

 Obviously, based on the order in this article and the chart, Netflix is the supreme winner when it comes to TV series on streaming services for your smartphone.
 They've got lots of titles, great resolution, no ads, the most original series, and you can download most episodes.